William-Robert-Robertson/WildCamera/README.md

 ### **8. FAQs Frequently Asked Questions**

-- **How long can CritterCam power itself independently?** In practice this depends on:
+- **How long can WildCamera power itself independently?** In practice this depends on:
 	- **Solar Panels** the size and efficiency of the solar panels selected
 	- **Shade** whether the solar panels are shaded for part or all of the day
 	- **Battery Size** the size of the battery selected